brianle125/discord-music-bot/README.md

 # discord-music-bot
-A rudimentary bot that plays music from YouTube
+A rudimentary bot that plays music from YouTube, and a few things for fun